 Image Credits: adamarchitecture.com

-Palladian architecture is a building style that emerged during the Italian Renaissance period of the 16th century.
+The construction style known as Palladian architecture first appeared in the 16th century during the Italian Renaissance.
 Named after the then-influential Italian architect Andrea Palladio, this architectural style features a balanced mix of Roman and Greek building concepts.
 Most buildings in this style stand out in their focus on symmetry, harmonious proportions, and the inclusion of classical elements and decoration motifs.
 They also feature perfectly mirrored façades, windows, and doors.

 This architectural style spread to America and other European countries in the 18th century.
 Architects in these countries combined the principles and aesthetics of Palladian architecture with their local decorative tastes to produce bespoke state buildings, country houses, and commercial buildings in their era.